Broken Narratives of the Universe and the Mind

 (an introduction to the work)

-Focusing on the concepts of cosmological darkness, the phenomenology of evil, the aesthetics of insanity, and the universal act of murder, the work explores the meaning of existence in a highly irrational and violent universe.
+The mind, the universe, sexuality and murder.
+Four pillars of a broken narrative that focuses on cosmological darkness, the phenomenology of evil, the aesthetics of insanity, and the universal act of murder and explores the meaning of existence in a highly irrational and violent universe, often mixing dark overtones with blatant satire.

-Mainly concerned with the open possibilities of figurative abstraction in painting, photography, and experimental filmmaking, in particular those coming from physical phenomena such as reflection, music, color, and propagation of light, the work develops in antithesis to conceptual practice.
-Images are never planned in advance, but stem naturally from the experimental and performative act as a free flux of associations and endless distructions of previous layers of thought and work.
-As such, they are subject to a multiplicity of interpretations since they are the product of a highly irrational process that reflects the puzzling nature of the mind and the universe itself.
+The work develops in antithesis to conceptual practice.
+Images and hidden narratives are never planned in advance, but stem naturally from the experimental and performative act as a free flux of associations and endless destructions of previous layers of thought and work.
+As such, they are subject to a multiplicity of interpretations since they are the product of a highly irrational process reflecting the puzzling nature of the mind and the universe itself.

-Reflecting the importance of a work of art as an impression and a question rather than an answer or statement, the work wants to immerse the viewer in a global stream of universal consciousness in which each piece contributes a still to a global deranged narrative that investigates the place of man within infinity and reveals, hopefully, some of its essence.
+Art is seen as an impression and a question rather than an answer or statement.
+The work wants to immerse the viewer in a global stream of universal consciousness in which each piece contributes a still to a global deranged narrative that investigates the place of man within infinity and reveals, hopefully, some of its essence.

 - Pietro Reviglio -